Minimax estimation in linear models with unknown design over finite alphabets: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper we introduced the Multivariate finite Alphabet Blind Separation (MABS) model with Gaussian noise, where we imposed weak regularity conditions to ensure identifiability of the model parameters.
-Depending on these quantities, we derived lower and upper bounds (attained by the LSE) of the maximal prediction error which coincide up to constants.
+In this paper we introduced the Multivariate finite Alphabet Blind Separation (MABS) model with Gaussian noise.
+In order to obtain consistent estimation in a statistical setting, identifiability of $\trP$ and $\tro$ from their mixture $\trP A \tro$ is necessary.
+We show that the finite alphabet guarantees and quantifies under weak regularity conditions on $\trP$ and $\tro$ the identifiability of individual model parameters.
+Depending on these quantities, we then derived lower and upper bounds of the maximal estimation error which coincide up to constants.
 In particular, our results reveal that, due to the finite alphabet structure, minimax rates are significantly improved, in the sense that the classification error vanishes exponentially as the number of mixtures grows, instead of parametric estimation rates of convergence which are optimal without the finite alphabet assumption (recall the discussion in Section \ref{sec:intro} regarding the results of \citep{pananjady2017}).
-Most importantly, we could derive bounds for the estimation error from those for the prediction error.
-This only becomes feasible due to the finite alphabet structure, which provides identifiability and stable recovery under reasonable conditions.
-Again, we showed that the LSE attains the optimal rates for the estimation error.
-In particular, our results demonstrate that the unknown design does not influence the minimax rates when the number of mixtures $M$ is at least of order $\ln(n)$, where $n$ is the number of observations.
-This is in strict contrast to a computational view on the MABS model.
-Whereas for known design computation of the LSE amounts to a convex optimization problem, for unknown finite alphabet design as in (\ref{eq:Y_lm}) it amounts to minimization over a disjoint union of exponentially many (in $n$) sets.
-A natural approximation scheme for the LSE, which performs well in pracitice, is via an iterative Lloyd's algorithm (recall Remark \ref{rem:compLSE}).
-In future work, it will be of great interest to analyze the theoretical properties of such an algorithm in more details and compare its theoretical and practical behavior with the minimax benchmarks obtained in this paper.

-In summary, a major consequence of this paper is that finite alphabet structures can significantly improve prediction accuracy and provide identifiability, thus enabling us to estimate $\trP$ and $\tro$, separately.
+As our identifiability conditions are almost necessary to separate $\trP$ and $\tro$ from $\trP A \tro$, a major consequence of this paper is that finite alphabet structures are key to estimate $\trP$ and $\tro$, separately, which in many applications is of primary interest.
 In a broader context, finite alphabet structures may be considered as a new type of sparsity -- promising to be explored further.